Nisa, Portugal

-Nisa (/pt/) is a municipality in Portalegre District in Portugal.
+Nisa, (Note: /pt/) officially the Notable Town of Nisa, is a municipality in Portalegre District in Portugal.
 The population in 2011 was 7,450, in an area of 575.68 km^{2}.

-The present Mayor is Maria Idalina Alves Trindade (PS - Partido Socialista).
+The present Mayor is José Dinis Samarra Serra (PS - Partido Socialista).
 The municipal holiday is Easter Monday.

 In addition, it lends its name to Queijo de Nisa, a Portuguese sheep cheese with a protected designation of origin (PDO).

 Parishes

 Administratively, the municipality is divided into 7 civil parishes (freguesias):